ashleyadrias/Data-Analyst-Nanodegree-Udacity/README.md

 ### P7: Wrangle and Analyze Data

 Real-world data rarely comes clean.
 Using Python and its libraries, I gather data from a variety of sources and in a variety of formats, assess its quality and tidiness, then clean it.
 This is called data wrangling.
-I document your wrangling efforts in a Jupyter Notebook, plus showcase them through analyses and visualizations using Python (and its libraries) and/or SQL.
+I document my wrangling efforts in a Jupyter Notebook, plus showcase them through analyses and visualizations using Python (and its libraries) and/or SQL.

 ### P8: Create Tableau Story